mrturcot/Gentoo-Stuff/README.md

   - Portage configs for a Gentoo x86-64 Stable efi AMDGPU OpenRC Gnome X11 Pipewire system, built with optimizations for speed and top quality gaming performance in mind...

  /etc/portage files included in this repo, could serve as drop-in replacements for other similar setups.
 One helpful use case scenario could be.
-Once initially mounted and chrooted into a new Gentoo install, download this repo as a zip=[https://github.com/mrturcot/Gentoo-Stuff/archive/refs/heads/master.zip] using wget (we dont have git rn).
+Once initially mounted and chrooted into a new Gentoo install environment, download this repo as a zip=[https://github.com/mrturcot/Gentoo-Stuff/archive/refs/heads/master.zip] using wget (we dont have git rn).
 Then extract & edit/use/rm any configs you choose to get you going way ahead of schedule :)

 **User needs to set**